SolaceLabs/solace-integration-guides/docs/_guides/nifi-jms-jndi.md

 * Guaranteed messaging endpoints for receiving messages.
 * Appropriate JNDI mappings enabling JMS clients to connect to the Solace Message Router configuration.

 For reference, the CLI commands in the following sections are from SolOS version 7.2 but will generally be forward compatible.
 For more details related to Solace Message Router CLI see [Solace Command Line Interface Reference]({{ site.links-docs-cli }}){:target="_top"}.
 Wherever possible, default values will be used to minimize the required configuration.
 The CLI commands listed also assume that the CLI user has a Global Access Level set to Admin.
-For details on CLI access levels please see [Solace Feature Guide]({{ site.links-docs-features }}){:target="_top"} section “User Authentication and Authorization”.
+For details on CLI access levels please see [Solace Feature Guide]({{ site.links-docs-features }}){:target="_top"} section "User Authentication and Authorization".

 Also note that this configuration can also be easily performed using SolAdmin, Solace’s GUI management tool.
 This is in fact the recommended approach for configuring a Solace Message Router.
 This document uses CLI as the reference to remain concise.

 #### Creating a Message VPN

-This section outlines how to create a message-VPN called “default” on the Solace Message Router with authentication disabled and 2GB of message spool quota for Guaranteed Messaging.
+This section outlines how to create a message-VPN called "default" on the Solace Message Router with authentication disabled and 2GB of message spool quota for Guaranteed Messaging.
 This message-VPN name is required in the NiFi configuration when connecting to the Solace message router.
 In practice appropriate values for authentication, message spool and other message-VPN properties should be chosen depending on the end application’s use case.

         (config)# create message-vpn default
         (config-msg-vpn)# authentication